Monitor services and hosts in Splunk Infrastructure Monitoring 🔗

 Displayed data: Traffic considerations 🔗

-- Information is displayed only if data is streamed in.
-If there’s no data coming in for more than 3 hours, that stream will stop being counted in Observability Cloud.
+Information is displayed only if data is streamed in.
+If there’s no data coming in from a stream for more than 3 hours, that stream stops being counted in Observability Cloud.

-Kubernetes monitoring holds tiles in a disabled state until it goes inactive, which happens 25 hours after the last datapoint.
+Kubernetes monitoring holds tiles in a disabled state until it goes inactive, which happens 25 hours after the last data point is received.

 Some metrics, like those related to CPU utilization, are always reported.
 Observability Cloud uses these metrics on the Navigator summary page.

-- Although it only affects a small number of metrics, a few are not continuously sent.
-For instance, metrics related to the amount of errors are only sent when errors happen.
+A few metrics are not sent continuously.
+For example, metrics related to the number of errors are only sent when errors happen.

-Don’t try to get a list of entities using one of these metrics, since entities with no errors might be hidden.
+Don’t try to get a list of entities using one of the few metrics not sent continuously, because entities with no errors might be hidden.

-A typical cloud integration is reporting a new data point every 5 minutes.
+A typical cloud integration reports a new data point every 5 minutes.